nihei9/vartan/README.md

 	: '=';
 ```

-`%left` and `%right` can appear multiple times, and the first symbols applied to will have the highest precedence.
+`#left` and `#right` can appear multiple times, and the first symbols applied to will have the highest precedence.
 That is, `mul` and `div` have the highest precedence, and `assign` has the lowest precedence.

 ⚠️ In many Yacc-like tools, the last symbols defined have the highest precedence.
 Not that in vartan, it is the opposite.

 When you compile the above grammar, some conflicts occur.
-However, vartan can resolve the conflicts following `%left`, `%right`, and `#prec`.
+However, vartan can resolve the conflicts following `#left`, `#right`, and `#prec`.

 ```
 $ echo -n 'foo = bar = x * -1 / -2' | vartan parse example.json